absmach/magistrala-docs/docs/getting-started.md

 ```

-In the Mainflux system terminal (where docker compose is running) you should see following logs:
+In the Magistrala system terminal (where docker compose is running) you should see following logs:

 ```bash
 ...